ayman-lahdili/Mortage_calculator/README.md

 ## Description

-The web application has to calculate the monthly payment $\M$ to pay off a mortgage debt D during a certain number N of months by applying a certain interest rate I.
+The web application has to calculate the monthly payment $M$ to pay off a mortgage debt D during a certain number N of months by applying a certain interest rate I.